 You will be given a study number, which will be used on study paperwork and samples.
 We will be using information from your medical records in order to undertake this study and will use the minimum personally identifiable information possible.
 We may need to view your ID (driver's license, passport or national ID card) and will record either your national insurance or passport number for TOPs database registration and payment processing.
 This will be taken at the screening visit.
 We will securely retain this information until the end of the study.
-Your bank details will be stored for a minimum of 5 years in line with Sheffield Teaching Hospitals NHS Foundation Trust financial policy.
+Your bank details will be stored for a minimum of 5 years in line with UCLH Records Management policy.